Wheel of Liverpool: Design and ownership

 The wheel cost came a cost of six million pounds to manufacture and construct.
 The structure was 196 ft tall and 5 m taller than the Liverpool One Wheel.
 It weighed 365 tonnes and it was supported by six 30 meter columns.
 75,000 LED lights were installed to light it during the night.
-The structure was supported on 300 tonnes of water.
+It is currently being installed with new LED lighting The structure was supported on 300 tonnes of water.
 It was designed to have almost silent operation.

 The wheel had 42 fully enclosed capsules attached.
 They gave riders views of the River Mersey, the Welsh mountains and World Heritage Site waterfront at Pier Head.
 One of the capsules was stylised as a luxury capsule complete with a glass floor.
 Each pod could carry up to eight passengers and were designed to give a 360 degree panoramic view of the surrounding area.
 The ride operated in three cycles which took approximately ten to twelve minutes.

 Great City Attractions retained ownership of the wheel for two year until the company went into administration in July 2012.
 The attraction had to be closed down during August 2012 until a new investor was found.
 Land owners ACC Liverpool remained in contact with administrators during the closure.
-The Wheel of Liverpool was acquired by Dubai-based Freij Entertainment International, who without public warning or explanation dismantled the attraction in November of 2020.
+The Wheel of Liverpool was acquired by Dubai-based Freij Entertainment International, who without public warning or explanation dismantled the attraction in November 2020.
 This was later explained as a planned refurbishment requiring transport of the wheel to the manufacturers facility in the Netherlands.
 The wheel was rebuilt in Spring of 2021 and reopened in the summer of 2021.